AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Enemies damaged by weapon actives take 5% bonus Total DMG for 5s.
-Triggering it again refreshes the duration. | 5 Physical and Elemental DMG increases by 15% for 4s after triggering Ultimate Evasion Skill.
-Triggering it again resets the duration. | 10
+When the stage timer is paused, Total DMG received by all enemies on the field increases by 20% for 15s.
+Triggering it again resets the duration.| 15
-Using a Weapon Active increases Valkyrie Total DMG by 20% for 5s.
-Triggering it again resets the duration. | 15
+When a Support and Deployed Valkyrie are of matching type, all enemies on the field take 10% more Total DMG. | 15

 !!! note
-    Effective for 6.0 2nd Half.
+    Effective for 6.1.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | The Lonely Moon OR Dreamful Gold Mid | Mad King's Mask / Golden Goblet / Rainbow of Absence | Dreamful Gold Late | Tin Flask or Key to the Deep | Dreamful Gold
+Early | Veil of Tears | The Lonely Moon OR Dreamful Gold Mid | Memory / Golden Goblet / Rainbow of Absence | Dreamful Gold Late | Tin Flask or Key to the Deep | Dreamful Gold

 !!! note